cursorbeat/cursorbeat.github.io/content/blogPosts/2023/30-12--macOS-External-Keyboard-Type/index.md

 - `<` Key (right of SHIFT)
 - `^` Key (left of 1)

-This is because macOS set the wrong keyboard type (ISO, ANSI, JIS, ..) even if the wizzard shows the right result.
+This is because macOS set the wrong keyboard type (ISO, ANSI, JIS, ..) even if the config wizard shows the right result.

 ### On QMK based keyboards: